qmrg/qmrg.github.io/_posts/2024-05-22-logo-competition.md

 reproducible code such as R or Python (no limitation on programming languages).

-• *Deadline* : All submissions must be received by July 31st, 2024
+• *Deadline* : Please check back later

 **Evaluation Criteria** Submissions will be evaluated by the committee members of the RGS Quantitative Research Methods Group based on: